 - Guest professor at the Univeristy of Genova, Italy (Psychology of Visual Communication course); scientific and technical advisor for ten years (faculty of Education Sciences); developer and manger of the first university website published in the Ministerial Directory for Accessibility.
 Selected member of the Italian Ergonomics Society.

 - Project leader and manager of communication campaigns for companies (Boero Group, Veneziani Group, Verrini Group…) and international NGO.

 - Legal advisor (copyright, disclaimer, tax legislation, consumer protection and rights, freedom of press) and father of the Oscon Project, a legal non-profit project that is committed to spreading a standard contract, which is nowadays the most used in Italy (more than 200’000 copies), and provides pro bono legal consulting.

 His passion for interviews has backfired, resulting in being shyly interviewed himself at conferences and radio broadcasts.
-In 2008, he refuted a news report by the Wall Street Journal, with a subsequential denial of his denial and a denial of the denied denial.
+Some years ago, he refuted a news report by the Wall Street Journal, with a subsequential denial of his denial and a denial of the denied denial.
 With a bit of coxcombry, he rewrote the definition of the lemma “link” in the De Mauro Italian dictionary, by suggesting the new entry to the publisher.
 A few years ago, Spinelli discovered that one of his works had been nominated for the Ischia International Journalism Award.
 He happily worked with the Italian C.C. group for the official translation into Italian of the Creative Commons 4.0 licences.
 For many years, his blog has been one of the most read in Italy between those in the journalism area (source: BlogBabel): deeply ashamed of this fact, he started to update it less and less.

 Welcome here, and thanks for reading this far!